Timusan/timusan.github.io/postset/3d-onsen.md

 Sometimes I can also write really, really short posts.
 Like this one!

-I present to you, my latest (and first on Shisaa.jp) 3D rendering.
+I present to you, my latest (and first on shisaa.be) 3D rendering.

 It depicts a traditional Japanese *onsen* or "hot tub", if you will.
 These babies are still in use today, mostly in the more expensive (or really countryside) bathhouses.